kertavax/kertavax.github.io/_posts/2011-09-01-love-poems-pall-olafsson.markdown

 context: "Iceland Academy of the Arts"
 context_link: "http://www.lhi.is/en"
 ---
-A series of love poems by Páll Ólafsson named Eg skal kveða um eina þig alla mína daga (roughly translated; I will write of only you for the rest of my days).
+A series of love poems by Páll Ólafsson named _Eg skal kveða um eina þig alla mína daga_ (roughly translated; _I will write of only you for the rest of my days_).
 The title is impressed on a red, loose leather which covers the creamy pages within and everything is held together with a thick, texture-rich seam.

-To lend the poems a warm, personal feeling the beautiful and humanistic serif-typeface Adobe Jenson was applied throughout the piece.
+To lend the poems a warm personal feeling, the beautiful and humanistic serif-typeface Adobe Jenson was applied throughout the piece.

 <img src="https://dl.dropboxusercontent.com/s/uvadll9zsbtq0xv/piece-pallolafsson-cover.jpg?dl=0">